- Understand and appreciate poetry

-Provide a hard copy and project the poem on a board with a transparency or projector screen.
+Provide students with hard copies of the poem and project the poem with a transparency or projector.
 Allow students time to read the poem multiple times on their own silently and out loud.
-Read it with the class out loud.
+Read the poem out loud with the class.

-Students will complete a graphic organizer on the following topic: Think about a change in your life.
+- Have students write a paragraph or complete a graphic organizer about the following topic: Think about a change in your life.
 How did it help you grow?

-Discuss different forms with students: limerick, sonnet, haiku, etc.
+- Discuss different poetic forms with students, such as limerick, sonnet, haiku, etc.

 Invite students to ask their parents and family members the following questions:

 - How important do you think it is to belong?